arielgee/Sage-Like/.misc/tasks.md

 * preference -> sidebar colors: write the captions in the color input.
 NO
 * refine the infobar. + left-to-right support
 * mark feed as un-visited
+* the left side of the infobar is outside of the panel when direction is rtl and the text is long and the LI item is deep in the sub folders
+* try to move the list's 'Open All in Tabs' to a better location in the menu
+* hide showInfoBar faster when user interact with UI ; on click
 ---

 #### Next